bookofproofs/bookofproofs.github.io/_sources/history/19th-century/foucault.md

 **Léon Foucault** was a French mathematician and astronomer who is best known for his invention of a pendulum which demonstrates the rotation of the earth.

 ### Mathematical Profile (Excerpt):
-* When Léon was young his father retired, since his health was rather poor, and the family moved from Paris to Nantes.
-* However retirement did not result in any improvement in his father's health and he died in Nantes in 1829 when Léon was nine years old.
-* His mother decided that they would return to Paris and from the age of ten Léon lived with his mother in a rather fine house on the junction of rue de Vangirard and rue d'Assas.
-* It was not only Léon's father who suffered from poor health, for Léon himself was a very frail child.
 * It gave him a rather awkward appearance and this was made worse by the fact that Léon became self-conscious about his appearance, tending to prefer being by himself.
-* Lissajous, who was about two and a half years younger than Foucault, was one of his few childhood friends.
 * Foucault did, however, make a good friend of one of the students at the Collège Stanislas, namely Hippolyte Fizeau.
 * If academic school  work was not to Foucault's liking, he did begin to exhibit other talents.
 * Just before starting work as Donné's assistant, Foucault had attended talks by Daguerre on his photographic methods.